 The big question is, “are scholarships for summer programs for high school students worth it?
-After all, parents and students take the time to apply for pre college scholarships.
-It is also a time investment attending the school.
+After all, parents and students take the time to apply for pre-college scholarships.
+It is also a time investment to attend school.
 On many occasions, the students are giving up the opportunity to work for spending money or forgo vacations to spend time at summer school.
 So, parents and students should consider these things before committing to summer school.

-Pre college scholarships that are no cost to the parent or the student is probably the best alternative.
+Pre-college scholarships that are at no cost to the parent or the student is probably the best alternative.
 It is unclear whether or not the student will see any long-term benefit to taking summer classes that may or may not help the student get into the college of their dreams.